 - They would show up in the future as a potential invitee for me on Partiful (which I’ve accepted is my contacts list for now – keeping my own document did not work)

-- They would probably show up to my house in a group event where I could semi-passively explore our interpersonal chemistry, without my putting mental effort into how and whether to see them.
+- They would probably show up to my house for a group event where I could semi-passively explore our interpersonal chemistry further.

 Going with a smaller event invite in hand should be my default plan every time I go to a large event near me.
 Saying so in a blog post is likelier to make me remember this in the future.